 - Exercise.
 Regular exercise helps to improve circulation, and having healthy circulation helps to remove toxins and drugs from the body quickly.
 Living a sedentary life will cause drugs and all manner of toxins to remain in the body for longer periods of time.

 - Stay hydrated!
 Staying hydrated is important for all of your bodily functions – including the excretion of foreign substances.
 Hydration helps excretion primarily by providing the fluids needed for urinary elimination.
+This is even more important if you mixed ecstasy with alcohol.

 Factors that Influence Drug Testing